UMass-RC/unity-docs/docs/index.md

 You will be asked to select what computer resources you want/need for the job you want to upload.
 Once you attempt to spawn your notebook and resources become available, you will be able to use JupyterHub as if it is running on your own computer.

 [SSH](connecting/ssh.md) is the more traditional method of using an HPC cluster.
 You will connect to the login node of unity, and you will be responsible for starting your own jobs.
-This can be more useful than JupyterHubs for jobs that last a long time and must be left unattended, or to have much more refined control over the resources allocated for your job.
+This can be more useful than JupyterHub's for jobs that last a long time and must be left unattended, or to have much more refined control over the resources allocated for your job.

 ## Requesting Resources ##
 If you are on an SSH connection, you will have to [request resources with Slurm](slurm/index.md).
 Once you decide on what resources you want, you will submit that information to the scheduler, which will place your job in the queue.
 When the resources are available, your job will start.